ivan006/Course-Work--Notes/Philosophy/Asset-centric Harmonyism/readme.md

 ### As an overview

-It's a philosophy that has
+Asset-centric Harmonyism is a philosophy that has
 - An associated value
 - And an associated theoretical framework